rust-lang/rust/text/0544-rename-int-uint.md

 # Detailed Design

-- Rename `int/uint` to `isize/usize`, with `is/us` being their literal suffixes, respectively.
+- Rename `int/uint` to `isize/usize`, with `isz/usz` being their literal suffixes, respectively.
 - Update code and documentation to use pointer-sized integers more narrowly for their intended purposes.
 Provide a deprecation period to carry out these updates.

-Some would prefer using `isize/usize` directly as literal suffixes here, as `is/us` are actual words and maybe a bit *too* pleasant to use.
-But on the other hand, `42isize` can be too long for others.
+There are different opinions about which literal suffixes to use.
+The following section would discuss the alternatives.

+## Choosing literal suffixes:

+### `isize/usize`:

+* Pros: They are the same as the type names, very consistent with the rest of the integer primitives.
+* Cons: They are too long for some, and may stand out too much as suffixes.

+### `is/us`:

+* Pros: They are succinct as suffixes.
+* Cons: They make an extra pair of reserved words which are actual English words, with `is` being a keyword in many programming languages and `us` being an abbreviation of "microsecond", which makes them confusing as suffixes, though technically there should be no ambiguities between "`is` the suffix" and "`is` the keyword with other use cases (in the future)".
+Also, `is/us` may be *too* short (shorter than `i64/u64`) and may be *too* pleasant to use, which can be a problem.

+### `isz/usz`:

+* Pros: They are the middle grounds between `isize/usize` and `is/us`, neither too long nor too short, and they are not actual English words.
+* Cons: An extra pair of reserved words.

+### `iz/uz`:
+* Pros and cons: Similar to those of `is/us`, except that `iz/uz` are not actual words, which is an additional advantage.
+However it may not be immediately clear that `iz/uz` are abbreviations of `isize/usize`.

+This author believes that `isz/usz` are the best choices here.

+(Note: Even if `is/us` don't get used as literal suffixes, it can be beneficial to reserve `is`, but this is outside the scope of this RFC.)

 `usize` in action: